Theories of the Black Death: Molecular evidence for Y. pestis

-However recently the more and more evidences appear that the causative agent of the Black Death was Y. pestis.
+Recently, however, more evidence has appeared that the Black Death was caused by Y. pestis.

 In 2000, Didier Raoult and others reported finding Y. pestis DNA by performing a "suicide PCR" on tooth pulp tissue from a fourteenth-century plague cemetery in Montpellier.

 Drancourt and Raoult reported similar findings in a 2007 study.

 However, other researchers argued the study was flawed and cited contrary evidence.
 In 2003, Susan Scott of the University of Liverpool argued that there was no conclusive reason to believe the Montpellier teeth were from Black Death victims.

 Also in 2003, a team led by Alan Cooper from Oxford University tested 121 teeth from sixty-six skeletons found in 14th century mass graves, including well-documented Black Death plague pits in East Smithfield and Spitalfields.
 Their results showed no genetic evidence for Y. pestis, and Cooper concluded that though in 2003 "[w]e cannot rule out Yersinia as the cause of the Black Death ... right now there is no molecular evidence for it."
 Other researchers argued that those burial sites where Y. pestis could not be found had nothing to do with the Black Death in the first place.